shin8484/PopupWindow/README.md

 ```

 ### PopupItem
-PopupItem is struct to set up a popup, View, size, direction, whether it is rounded, margin, blurred or not
+PopupItem is struct to set up a popup, View, size, direction, whether it is rounded, margin, blurred or not, duration
 ```Swift
 struct PopupItem {
     public let view: UIView